juma-h/cosmic-curse/README.md

 To use cosmic-curse, you need to have Node.js and npm installed on your system.
 You can then install cosmic-curse using the following command:

 ```bash

 npm install cosmic-curse

 ```

 ## Usage

-First thing is to install depcheck. [is is a required dependency].
+First thing is to install depcheck. [it is a required dependency].
 You can try installing the depcheck module in your project using npm by running the command :

 > npm install depcheck